jamal919/jamal919.github.io/index.md

 ---
 layout: page
-title: Welcome to the gradient velocity
+title: Homepage
 ---

+Congrats!
 You have found the page of Jamal Khan in the heystack of the web!

 I am a civil engineer by training, and researcher by day.
 My research topic is earth science, with a focus on nearshore and surfzone hydrodynamics.
 I love programming, numerical modeling, low-cost computing, and discussing science and philosophy with people.
 I like to advocate for open source softwares, and reproducable research.

 My favorite food is mustard-ilish, favorite harry potter charecter is Professor Snape, favorite programming language is python.
 I am very enthusiast about web technologies, sensitive about privacy issues, passionate about science and technologies in general.